pektin/jam/docs/tut/variables.rst

 Variables are mutable containers for values.
 Because Jam is statically typed, every variables has exactly one type.
-It is however never necessary to explicitly specify the type of a variable as the compiler will infer one.
+It is however never necessary to explicitly specify the type of a variable, as the compiler will infer one.

 ::